-Do you work with a variety of professionals, including accountants, money managers, financial planners, and attorneys, but would like to take a more active role in managing your team?
-Would you like coaching and assistance on how to reconcile your accounts, create a budget, and build spreadsheets that will bring more clarity to your financial picture?
-Have you experienced a major life change, such as a divorce or a death in the family, and you need to assume the role of managing your or your family’s finances?
-Emily can help you become a more astute and engaged manager of your financial future.
+Do you work with a variety of professionals, including accountants, wealth managers, financial consultants, and attorneys, but would like to take a more active role in managing your team?
+Would you like financial coaching and assistance on how to reconcile your accounts, help with creating a budget, and building spreadsheets that will bring more clarity to your financial picture?
+Have you experienced a major life change, such as a divorce or a death in the family, and you need to assume the financial management role for your personal or family’s finances?
+Emily Scott can help you become a more astute and engaged manager of your financial picture.

-Emily began reconciling her own accounts as a young woman.
+Emily began bank reconciliation of her own accounts as a young woman.
 Later, she did the same for her family’s 50 different investment accounts on a monthly basis for many years.
-The knowledge, comfort, and control that Emily experienced from managing her finances through account reconciliation is something that Emily wants to share with her clients.
+The knowledge, comfort, and control that Emily experienced from financial management through the account reconciliation process and financial statement analysis are areas that Emily wants to share with her clients.
 By demystifying financial prioritization, Emily helps her clients to take control.

-Emily starts by asking questions to understand the needs, wants, and concerns of her client.
-With an understanding that money is something that most people feel uncomfortable talking about, Emily blends the roles of professional advisor and confidante.
-Her approach focuses on demystifying the financial prioritization process for her clients.
-This includes coaching and assistance, as well as working with her client’s financial team.
+Emily Scott starts by asking questions to understand the needs, wants, concerns, and priorities of her client.
+With an understanding that financial planning is something that most people feel uncomfortable talking about, Emily blends the roles of professional financial advisor and confidante.
+Her financial coach approach focuses on demystifying the financial prioritization process for her clients.
+This includes financial advising and assistance, as well as working with her client’s financial team.
 Specifically, her services include:

-- Referrals and recommendations if you need a new advisor
+Referrals and recommendations if you need a new financial advisor

-- Regular independent, consolidated reports customized to your needs and preferences
+Regular independent, consolidated financial reports and financial statement analysis customized to your needs and preferences

-- Training on how to reconcile your own accounts, including budgeting and spreadsheet management
+Training on how to reconcile your own accounts, including guidance on creating a budget and spreadsheet management

-- Quickbooks account or company setup and maintenance
+Quickbooks financial services of account or company setup and maintenance

-- Monthly reconciliation of investment and other accounts
+Monthly bank reconciliation of investment and other accounts

-- Private equity activity reconciliation, including tracking and reminders of capital call/distributions
+Private equity investment activity reconciliation, including tracking and reminders of capital call/distributions

 – Barbara S. Gault, CFP

-Q: What does Emily provide that a regular financial advisor doesn’t?
+Q: What does Emily Scott provide that a regular financial advisor doesn’t?

-A: A financial advisor makes portfolio recommendations and generates reports; Emily help clients make sense of the reports and manage the reconciliation process, for accounting and tax reporting purposes.
-Emily’s focus is on account reconciliation.
+A: A financial advisor makes portfolio recommendations and generates reports.
+Emily help clients make sense of the reports and manage the reconciliation process, for accounting and tax reporting purposes.
+Emily’s focus is on account and bank reconciliation.
 She reviews a client’s financial reports from banks and financial institutions on a monthly basis.
-There are myriad sidebar tasks she can handle as well, from helping a client set up a QuickBooks account to communicating with their financial advisors; from training a client on how to reconcile the accounts him/herself to doing private equity activity reconciliation.
+There are myriad sidebar tasks she can handle as well, from helping a client set up a QuickBooks account to communicating with their financial advisors; from training a client on the account reconciliation process to doing private equity investment reconciliation.

 Q: What situations might prompt a need for a greater understanding of financial prioritization?

-A: Major life changes, like a divorce or death in the family are a common reason for clients to seek Emily’s services.
-Other times, people with multiple investment accounts, including private equity or hedge fund investments where there are a lot of moving parts, drives a greater need for help to make sense of all those parts.
+A: Major life changes, like a divorce or death in the family are common reasons for clients to seek Emily’s services.
+Other times, people with multiple investment accounts, including hedge fund or private equity investments where there are a lot of moving parts, drives a greater need for help to make sense of all those parts.
 Sometimes accounting firms, estate lawyers or financial planners will suggest that their clients seek these services as a complement to the advice that they are providing.